JaxProjex/mqttTraccarFlow/README.md

 MQTT PUB PAYLOAD:

--the "id" key gets used as the UniqueID for Traccar Clients to add devices to Traccar Server.
-Use this id to input when adding Traccar Devices by UniqueID.
+-the "id" key gets used as the Identifier/UniqueID for Traccar Clients to add devices to Traccar Server.
+Use this id to input when adding Traccar Devices by Identifier/UniqueID.

 -the "name" key gets used as the name of the Traccar Client device on the Traccar Server.